enriquepablo/nlproject/docs/bnf.rst

 that is in the range of the variable.
 The scope of variables is the rule: if a term matches a variable, it does so for all its occurrences within the rule.

-for a first example, we need to add a couple more of BNF rules:
+For a first example, we need to add a couple more of BNF rules:

 ::